CYCLING PERFORMANCE TIPS -

 - Study 2 - An additional 1% decrease in body weight (overall 2.2 % total decrease compared to 1.2% decrease in the group allowed ad lib fluids) led to a 6 % (1 minute) increase in total time for a 5 K hill climb.

-- And finally study 3 that demonstrated that
+- Study 3 that demonstrated that

 a 1% decrease in body weight affected speed and mean power output by approximately 1% in 3 cycles of a